boazbk/crypto/lec_00_1_mathematical-background.md

 Note that even though the average of $M$ is $50.5$, the probability that for a random $x$, $M(x)$ will be close to $50.5$ or even bigger than zero is very very small.
-This is similar to the fact that if Bill Gates is in a room with any group of $99$ people, no matter how pool, then the average worth of a random person in this room is more than \$100M even though with probability $0.99$ a random person in the room will be worth much less than that amount.
+This is similar to the fact that if Bill Gates is in a room with any group of $99$ people, no matter how poor, then the average net worth of a random person in this room is more than 100M dollars even though with probability $0.99$ a random person in the room will be worth much less than that amount.
 Hence the name "expectation" is somewhat misleading.